Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Results and Discussion

-In order to remove these biases, we again split the spine based on curvature, and obtain the profiles only for the regions with lowest $33\%$ curvature.
-This is shown using green markers in Figure~\ref{fig:ds_spine}, and the regions chosen are shown using green shaded area in the right panels.
+In order to remove these biases, we split the spine based on curvature, placing the curvature threshold at $2/3$ of the inverse mean segment length.
+Again, the factor $2/3$ is open to choice, and we see monotonic trends in the recovered low curvature profiles when changing this factor, with convergence seen at the chosen value.
+We obtain the profiles only for the low curvature regions.
+This is shown using green markers in Figure~\ref{fig:ds_spine}, and the regions chosen are shown using green shaded areas in the right panels.
 There is a clear reduction of bias, with excellent recovery of the density profile and the outer regions of both velocity profiles.
-Some residual bias remains in the inner velocity profiles, which is nevertheless within the error bars.
-Thus, we have shown that splitting by curvature can lead to more robust and unbiased recovery of profiles of filaments when the spine is sparsely sampled.
+Some residual bias remains in the inner velocity dispersion profiles, which is nevertheless within the error bars.
+Thus, we have shown that splitting by curvature can lead to a more robust and unbiased recovery of profiles of filaments when the spine is sparsely sampled.